Nature Preschool Definition

 Rooted in the teaching and philosophies of educational greats, the idea of nature as educator is gaining popularity within the United States as research continues to support its overarching positive effects for whole child development.
 Nature preschools have been popular in Europe and Scandinavia for decades and are growing here in the United States with the Natural Start Alliance reporting over 250 nature preschools nationwide.(https://naturalstart.org/sites/default/files/staff/nature_preschools_national_survey_2017.pdf)

-The Kreher Preserve and Nature Center is excited to offer the second nature preschool in Alabama beginning in August, 2019.
-This preschool will use an emergent, child-led curriculum based in play and developmentally appropriate practices.
+The Kreher Preserve and Nature Center is excited to offer the second nature preschool in Alabama, Woodland Wonders, established 2019.
+Woodland Wonders uses an emergent, child-led curriculum based in play and developmentally appropriate practices.
 Nature Preschools are valued for their attention and support of a child’s social, physical, and mental growth.
-Students will engage in rich play opportunities which are guided by their explorations and questioning.
-A typical day will consist of the following schedule:
+Students engage in rich play opportunities which are guided by their explorations and questioning.
+A typical day consists of the following schedule:

 Arrival and Morning Greetings